contao/contao/UPGRADE.md

 ### PHP entry points

-Contao 4 only uses a single PHP entry point, namely the `app.php` or `app_dev.php` file.
+Contao 4 only uses a single PHP entry point, namely the `index.php` file.
 The previous PHP entry points have been removed and a route has been set up for each one instead.

  - `contao/confirm.php`  -> `contao_backend_confirm`
  - `contao/file.php`     -> `contao_backend_file`